ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 ## Edge services cluster
 {: #vrw-archi-overview-edge}

 The FortiGate physical 10 Gb HA appliance is the only point of entry into the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 The edge services cluster with the vSRX HA appliance or a suitable bring your own gateway appliance is an alternative to the physical FortiGate appliance.
-The edge services cluster uses local storage only (no vSAN, no NFS) with each host running a virtual appliance node.
+The edge services cluster uses local storage only (no vSAN, no NFS) and each host is running a virtual appliance node.
 The edge services cluster requires only two ESXi hosts.
 The nodes are configured as a highly available cluster.
 The cluster is sized to support 10 Gb networking.

 ## Workload cluster
 {: #vrw-archi-overview-workloads}

 The sizing of four ESXi servers for the workload cluster is based on the required compute resources, memory, and storage needs of the customer applications.
 The minimum host count of four is a vSAN requirement.
+Each workload cluster added is provisioned on new VLANs in the same datacenter location to separate traffic of different workload clusters with the firewall, either physical or an appliance that is running on the edge services cluster.

 vSAN is the storage provider and is fully contained within the workload environment.
 Therefore, all regulated data is isolated from external access and threats.

-NSX-T provides a highly secure and flexible software defined network to support the application requirements.
+NSX-T provides a highly secure and flexible software-defined network to support the application requirements.
 NSX-T management is external to the workload cluster thus ensuring that network and security changes are not possible by anyone other than the designated administrators.
 All north-south network access in the workload cluster is done through private and secure connections by using IPsec or IBM Direct Link.

 Add more workload clusters to deliver dedicated resources for more applications or to satisfy business or compliance requirements.